YashM7/exam-interface/README.md

 - [MongoDB](https://www.mongodb.com/) (cloud MongoDB Atlas)
 - Git (to clone the repository)

+The working application demo can be found at https://exam-interface-frontend.onrender.com

+The application is hosted on a free service (Render) so the first request might make 30 seconds to respond, after then all requests will be normal.

 ## 🚀 Getting Started

 ### 1. Clone the repository